-It is often said that a saving is as good as a profit, and so being more cost effective is clearly a benefit to the consumer.
-However, along with placing your own trades brings with it, some level of risk – what is known as Execution Risk.
+It is often said that saving is as good as a profit.
+And so being more cost-effective is clearly a benefit to the consumer.
+However, placing your own trades brings with it, some level of risk – what is known as Execution Risk.

 All too often, especially when starting out, it is easy to make a mistake.
-Hitting buy instead of sell, entering the wrong quantity or price can, not only be frustrating, but also very expensive.
-What’s more, when this sort of mistake happens – as it probably has to most traders – it can really dent your confidence.
+Hitting buys instead of sell, entering the wrong quantity or price can, not only be frustrating but also very expensive.
+What’s more, when this sort of mistake happens – as it probably has to most traders.
+It can really dent your confidence.

 How can you save money and avoid execution risk?

 For some time now, we have spent time working with our clients.
 Discussing the kinds of trading tools that they would like.
 Most love the benefits of online trading – especially how cost-effective it can be – very handy if you are trading frequently.
 What’s more, most platforms now also provide access to multiple markets and instruments, all in one spot, providing a great opportunity for diversification and flexibility in trading.

 However, one of the downsides of trading platforms and the greater level of tools and functions is that they have become a lot more complex.
 Add in the leverage provided by many trading instruments and mistakes can be quite costly.

 In response to this feedback, we have developed our revolutionary AIE Trade Me service – delivering clients the lowest possible levels of brokerage and removing all of the execution risk.
 Check this out and you will see how easy it can be to trade with confidence and zero execution risk.